loffelmann/CNC/README.md

 # Contents

 **java/**: A GUI program controlling the device over a serial port.
 Can be compiled with *compile.sh* one dir up.
-Only in Czech now, sorry.
+GUI only in Czech now, sorry.

+**Arduino/gilos/**: Firmware for Arduino Nano

 # License